 Introduction to Holding Company

 Typically, a holding company manages multiple businesses and looks to invest available funds into various cash-generating businesses.
 Some of the major advantages of a holding company include the protection of business assets and tax benefits.
-It is to be noted that despite owning the assets of the subsidiaries, the holding company only oversees the management decisions but doesn’t participate in the day-to-day activities of the subsidiaries.
-The procedure to be followed for setting up a holding company is the same as that of any other business.
+Note that despite owning the subsidiaries’ assets, the holding company only oversees the management decisions but doesn’t participate in the day-to-day activities of the subsidiaries.
+Setting up a holding company follows the same steps as setting up any other business.

 Examples of Holding Company